Home-test > ... > About Us Volunteers Meet our volunteers

 Branch Chair

-Derby & East Midlands
+East Midlands Branch

 “As a branch volunteer and chair for several years I’ve enjoyed working with CIPS and supporting members in our area, be it with advice on study routes, local employers and vacancies, or best practice in their day jobs.
 The events bring us all together, and we need more of that post-pandemic.
 I’m glad to be attending CIPS Futures because a lot of events these days are skewed towards sponsor or exhibitor content, but this event goes to the heart of procurement and aims to provide future insight across many areas, including careers.
 I’ll be networking with other procurement leaders and taking the learnings back to the branch and my colleagues at Procure4.”